Production Focused

 Synopsis

 CMake is a very popular tool for defining how projects should be built, tested and packaged.
 Its maturity, breadth of features, broad platform support and toolchain flexibility have led to its widespread adoption among the software development community.
-In recent years, the 3.x release series has brought with it a whole new set of powerful capabilities and best practices, leading to the coining of the term Modern CMake.
+It has even become the de facto standard build system for C++ projects.
+The CMake 3.x release series has brought with it a whole new set of powerful capabilities and best practices, leading to the coining of the term Modern CMake.
 But “modern” is a moving target.
 Therefore, a key motivation for this book is to provide developers with an up-to-date, practical guide to learning CMake, paying particular attention to the latest best practices.
-As a CMake tutorial, it follows a logical sequence from basic concepts through to more advanced topics.
-Complementing that, the chapter structure also allows the more experienced user to quickly find and focus in on a particular area of interest.

 Some chapters go even deeper than discussing CMake alone.
 Topics covered include advanced linking techniques, how to structure libraries, managing versioning across platforms, and an in-depth treatment of Apple-specific technologies such as bundles, frameworks and code signing.